tyntec/api-collection/conversations/v2/README.md

 ## 2.12

-**Important** Last release before 3.x

-This release makes the messaging tier visible on the phone numbers of a WhatsApp Business Account.

-Also the indicator if a message is forwarded or frequently forwarded.
+This release adds new information to the phone number and template data you can fetch for WhatsApp.

 ### Features